Fattoresaimon/ArduinoDuPPaLib/examples/I2CNavKey/README.md

 ### void writeDoublePushPeriod(uint8_t dperiod)

-This method is used for setting the window period **DPPERIOD** of the double push of the rotary encoder switch.
+This method is used for setting the window period **DPPERIOD** of the double push of the central button.
 When the value is 0, the double push option is disabled.
 The I2C NavKey will multiplies this value by 10 (value x10).

 #### Examples: